shakna-israel/nimcat/README.md

 This is a simple command line utility that replicates some of the functionality of the ```cat``` command found on most Linux systems.

-I through it together as a simple way to get to grips with [nim](http://nim-lang.org).
+I threw it together as a simple way to get to grips with [nim](http://nim-lang.org).

 ---